bbc/bbcrd_vault_collection/README.md

 * `bbcrd.ansible_vault.manage_vault_cluster`: Setup and manage a Vault cluster.
-  Handles installation, unsealing nodes, managing cluster membership, rolling upgrades and unseal key management.
+  Handles installation, unsealing nodes, managing cluster membership, rolling upgrades, backups and unseal key management.
+Is *not* responsible for the configuration of secrets engines, authentication methods and so on.

 * `bbcrd.ansible_vault.supply_additional_keys`: Submit additional unseal keys
   to assist another vault administrator running one of the "main"